 So here you have them!
 Some strategies you can use to practice your language on your holiday abroad.

 Which one is you favourite?
-Do you have any more helpful activity you’d like to share?
-Let me know your thoughts in the comments below.
+Do you have any other helpful activity you’d like to share with us?
+Let us know your thoughts in the comments below.

 Can’t wait to hear from you!